solrevdev/solrevdev.github.io/_posts/2020-01-16-vuejs-gistpad-interactive-playground.md

 Right-clicking in the GistPad tab in VSCode showed me a menu allowing me to create either a public or private interactive playground.

-The template is plenty to get started with.
+The generated template is plenty to get started with.

 It gives you 3 files to edit and a preview pane that refreshes whenever you make a change which is an excellent developer inner loop.